Recommendations of Classical Music

 Songs, also with songs by Schumann and Strauss.
 Hans Hotter (Bass), Gerald Moore, piano.
 Seraphim 60025.
 My favorite song performances by my favorite singer.
 I know of no other singer who sings with Hotter's intelligence, maturity, and beauty.
 I have been enjoying the Schubert since the early 1970s.
 This performance of Schubert's An die Musik is from that album, and also this performance of Schubert's Im Abendrot.
 Hotter is also famous for his opera singing, but I listen to little opera.

 India's Master Musician.
 With Chatur Lal, tabla, and N. C. Mullick, tamboura, World Pacific EALP 1283.
 The selections are in order: the second and my favorite vinyl side, 1.
 Kafi-Holi (Spring Festival of Colors), 2.
 Dhun (Folk Airs), and 3.
 Mishra Piloo (Mixed Piloo / Piloo Medley), and the first side, the longer and slower pieces, 4.
 Raga Puriya Dhanashri, and 5.
 Raga Churu Keshri.
 I think the album would have been better with the two sides switched around.
 I have about eight of his albums, and I think this one is by far the best.
 It is the showcase album which establishes his mastery of his instrument.
-In that respect it is much like Leo Kottke's 6 and 12 String Guitar, and Heifetz's master performances.
+In that respect it is much like Leo Kottke's 6 and 12 String Guitar, briefly excerpted here, and Heifetz's master performances.
 Again, I especially like the second side with three pieces, the second of which, Dhun (Folk Airs), includes popular melodies.
 Popular melodies are often found in Western classical music as well.
 I have loved the album since the early 1970s.
 I also enjoyed hearing Shankar play live outdoors at Syracuse in the early '70s.
 Music was a family tradition for him, and his daughter is carrying it on.